azat-co/aws-intermediate/labs/4-codedeploy.md

 aws iam get-role --role-name CodeDeployServiceRole --query "Role.Arn" --output text
 ```

-Then replace the Arn in my example and run `create-deployment-group`:
+If you are working on a shared account with other students (people taking this course), then replace the EC2 tag value with your name.
+This will help you to identify your instances from everyone elses.
+Also, replace the Arn in my example and run `create-deployment-group`:

 ```
 aws deploy create-deployment-group --application-name Node_App \